Jodu555/MySQLWrapper/README.md

 ## Todos

-* [ ] Implement the pooling system so the connections dont fail
+* [x] Implement the pooling system so the connections dont fail
+* [ ] Keep track of the actions obj in the thingdatabase
+* [ ] Implement pseudo values which are based on actual values
 * [ ] Implement multiple databases for redundancy
 * [x] Add possibility to createTable to auto implement the timestamps created_AT / updated_AT
 * [x] Add the possibility to activate softdelete and add in the timestamps